-This guide is from the California Public Utilities Commission (CPUC), a government agency that regulates privately-owned utilities like Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E).
+This guide is from the California Public Utilities Commission (CPUC), a government agency that regulates privately-owned utilities like Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego

+Gas & Electric Company (SDG&E).

-PG&E, SCE, and SDG&E customers must initial and sign this guide to connect a residential solar system to the electric grid.
+Customers of PG&E, SCE, SDG&E, BVES, and PacifiCorp must initial and sign this guide to connect a residential solar system to the electric grid.
 The CPUC requires these companies to collect your signed copy of this guide to ensure that you know your rights and have enough information to make a decision.
 (This requirement does not apply to solar thermal systems or solar systems in new home construction or multi-family buildings.)